 Specify the HTTPS port by selecting a port from the HTTPS Listener Port drop-down list.

-To turn off the HTTPS port, select OFF from the HTTPS Listener Port drop-down list.
+To turn off the HTTPS port, select OFF for HTTPS Listener Port.

 You can control the settings for the health check using the EC2 Instance Health Check section of the Load Balancing panel.

 The following list describes the health check parameters you can set for your application.